 An oncologist is a doctor who specializes in diagnosing and treating cancer.
 This is the person who will discuss treatment options with you and manage your treatment.
 They’ll also work with the nurses, surgeons, genetic counselors and everyone else on your team to make sure you get the exact care that you need.

 Types of oncologists and what they treat

 Many oncologists specialize in treating specific forms of cancer.
+For example, hematologist oncologists treat cancers of the blood, and gynecologic oncologists treat cancers and other conditions of the female reproductive system.
 But generally, there are three types of oncologists, based on the treatments they use: